 The standard administrative clause (CAC Armement) is part of the procurement contract and is common to all defence services.
 The Directorate General of Armaments (DGA) will typically seek to include certain standard clauses in its contracts.
-Primarily, these are the DGA standard clauses of 2014 that constitute a collection of standard contractual clauses relating to the most frequent cases encountered in defence or security contracts awarded under the previous Public Procurement Code (PPC) of 2006.
+Primarily, these are the DGA standard clauses of 2022 that constitute a collection of standard contractual clauses relating to the most frequent cases encountered in defence or security contracts.